tillitis/tkey-ssh-agent/README.md

 Current list of apps:

-- The Ed25519 signerapp.
+- The Ed25519 signer app.
 Used as root of trust and SSH authentication
 - The random app.
 - The RNG stream app.
 Providing arbitrary high quality random numbers
 - blink.
 A minimalistic example application